Carl Tanzler: Obsession

-The corpse of Maria Elena Milagro de Hoyos (1909-1931) encased in wax and plaster circa 1940.

 Despite Tanzler's best efforts, Elena died of tuberculosis at her parents' home in Key West on October 25, 1931.
 Tanzler paid for her funeral, and with the permission of her family, he then commissioned the construction of an above-ground mausoleum in the Key West Cemetery, which he visited almost every night.

 One evening in April 1933, Tanzler crept through the cemetery where Elena was buried and removed her body from the mausoleum, carting it through the cemetery after dark on a toy wagon, and transported it to his home.
 He reportedly said that Elena's spirit would come to him when he would sit by her grave and serenade her corpse with a favorite Spanish song.
 He also said that she would often tell him to take her from the grave.

 Tanzler attached the corpse's bones with piano wire and fitted the face with glass eyes.
 As the skin of the corpse decomposed, Tanzler replaced it with silk cloth soaked in wax and plaster of Paris.
 As the hair fell out of Elena's decomposing scalp, Tanzler fashioned a wig from her hair, which he had previously obtained from her mother.
 Tanzler filled the corpse's abdominal and chest cavity with rags to keep the original form, dressed Elena's remains in stockings, jewelry, and gloves and kept the body in his bed.
 Tanzler also used copious amounts of perfume, disinfectants, and preserving agents to mask the odor and forestall the effects of the corpse's decomposition.